Wet Cough: Home Remedies, Causes, And Diagnosis

 Vitamin C

-Vitamin C is one of the much-talked-about wet cough home remedies.
+is one of the much-talked-about wet cough home remedies.
 A review states that vitamin C on average may lower the duration and the severity of symptoms by 23 percent (12).
 While more studies are required to prove its efficacy, it may help to take vitamin C when you have a cough.
 Orange, berries, and lemon or lime are good natural sources.
+An especially popular and classic remedy incorporating Vitamin C that you can try is a concoction of honey and lemon for cough.

 Nasal Irrigation Using A Neti Pot